 Belgium’s open economy usually welcomes investors and is typically considered to be one of the most flexible countries for foreign investment in Europe.
 In principle, no general regulations or restrictions apply to foreign investments.
-However, in certain regulated industries, a notification to or the authorisation by the relevant regulator may be required.
+However, in certain regulated industries (eg, banking and insurance, energy, broadcasting, telecoms and postal services), a notification to or the authorisation by the relevant regulator may be required.

 Valuation and consideration

 Many elements are taken into account to valuate companies.
 While some indicators offer more certainty than others, it is undeniable that the valuation of a company depends first and foremost on the particular situation of the company and the industry in which it operates.